becabytess/Feature-Escrow-Networks/README.md

 1. **FEN beats LSTM** on this hard sequential protocol: higher peak with **far fewer** epochs.
 2. LSTM is **not** permanently stuck at chance if given depth and time; 3L reaches ~0.80 at ep30.
 3. That does **not** erase the architectural gap: even if an LSTM later reached a high final score, **early accuracy** shows it struggles to move useful signal in the first epochs.
-Roll is already at **0.80 by epoch 2**, where the best LSTM is still ~0.23 after a full honesty sweep.
+Roll is already at **0.80 by epoch 2**, where the best LSTM is still ~0.23 after a full sweep.
 4. On more complex or longer data, architectures that only “eventually” learn with deep stacks and long schedules tend to degrade more; early dynamics are a leading indicator of that stress.

 ```text